ggramaize/dissectors/README.md

 # Wireshark dissectors
 A personal collection of Wireshark dissectors

+## Prerequisites
+The Unicast YAPP dissector requires the `zlib` module to decompress gzip payloads

 ## How to use
   - Clone this repository
   - Copy the lua files in your custom dissector path